hpe-storage/scod/docs/learn/persistent_storage/index.md

 The official Helm chart for the HPE CSI Driver for Kubernetes is hosted on [hub.helm.sh](https://hub.helm.sh/charts/hpe-storage/hpe-csi-driver).
 There, you will find the configuration and installation instructions for the chart.

 The first step of installing the HPE CSI Driver is creating the **values.yaml** file.
+These are the bare minimum required parameters for a successful deployment.

-Please refer to the latest sample [values.yaml](https://github.com/hpe-storage/co-deployments/tree/master/helm/values/csi-driver) file.
+Refer to [hub.helm.sh](https://hub.helm.sh/charts/hpe-storage/hpe-csi-driver) for additional parameters.

 ```
 vi values.yaml